NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Encounter at Blackwall Keep.md

 Before he can make that visit, however, he has an appointment he must keep.
 Marzena, a battle mage of the Free City assigned to Blackwall Keep at the northern edge of the Mistmarsh, is an old friend of Allustan and sent him a message about reports of strange green worms in the Cairn Hills.
 If the PCs have told Allustan about the green worms, he points out Marzena’s message as a possible tie to that mystery.
 Allustan asks the PCs to escort him to Blackwall Keep, as the Mistmarsh is a dangerous place and monsters have been known to raid outlying farms.

+Read the following when the PCs next speak with Allustan.
+> [!note]+ Read Aloud
+> I’ve been reviewing the glyphs from the Whispering Cairn—what you found there is nothing short of astonishing.
+I’m convinced they’re written in an ancient dialect of Sussuran.
+Not just any Sussuran—the Wind Dukes’ ceremonial tongue: Auran.
+>
+> These tombs may belong to warriors who stood against the primordial forces of chaos—beings of law and air who helped defeat the primordial chaos lord, in the days before history.
+If that’s true, then the Cairn isn’t just an archaeological curiosity.
+It’s a scar left by the gods of order... and a warning.
+And that brings us to the worms.
+>
+> You remember the undead I told you about—the ones infested with those vile green parasites.
+I had dismissed them as something unrelated… until now.
+Their presence in the hills, their persistence—they feel like echoes of the same war.
+Where once the Wind Dukes battled the Queen of Chaos, perhaps now, something else is clawing back through the cracks.
+These worms might be the first signs.
+>
+> Marzena, an old friend of mine stationed at Blackwall Keep, recently sent me word.
+She’s seen the worms too—alive, squirming, infecting creatures near the Mistmarsh.
+If she’s right, then whatever is happening below Diamond Lake is spreading.
+I need to speak with her… but I won’t risk traveling alone.
+The marsh is dangerous, and what’s out there may be worse.
+I want you with me.
+This may be the beginning of something much bigger.”

 # Part One: To Blackwall Keep
 This adventure assumes that the PCs begin in Diamond Lake.
 Give them time to tie up any loose ends from their previous adventure, identify magic items, brew potions and write scrolls, and otherwise recover from their ordeals under Dourstone Mine.
 If any of the Eventually, Allustan gathers the PCs for the journey east.
 Although he has a scroll of teleport, he prefers to keep it in reserve for emergencies and instead plans to travel on horseback to Blackwall Keep.
 The road to the Keep is 38 miles east through the Mistmarsh along а trail the latter parts of which are hilly.
 Roll for encounters once per day on the eastbound trip using the following table.
 Once a particular group is encountered it can't be encountered again (if that encounter is rolled a second time, no encounter occurs that day).